Coronavirus and Continuing Education

 The Michigan Department of Insurance has waived their normal proctor requirement, until further notice.
 A proctor is no longer required.
 You will instead need to electronically sign an Affidavit of Personal Responsibility, and that affidavit will be completed online as part of your final exam.

+Providers must adhere to all guidance and safety orders issued by Governor Tom Wolf, the Pennsylvania Department of Health, and the Center for Disease Control and Prevention related to in person operations in the Commonwealth.
 Effective immediately and until further notice, the use of proctors in a face-to-face setting is prohibited.
-A proctor is no longer required to be present during your online exams.
-When taking a course on InsuranceStudy you will instead need to electronically sign an Affidavit of Personal Responsibility, and that affidavit will be completed online as part of your final exam.
+The Department will continue to allow virtual proctors in lieu of the face-to-face requirement.
+If a virtual proctor is not feasible, the proctor requirement will be eliminated for all approved online courses.
+If a virtual proctor is not obtainable, InsuranceStudy will instead ask you to electronically sign an Affidavit of Personal Responsibility, and that affidavit will be completed online as part of your final exam.

 Any and all renewal requirements, including CE, are still applicable and the Department will work with licensees once COVID-19 has been contained to meet these requirements.
 The state understands that at this time, the circumstances related to COVID-19 may prevent some licensees from being able to complete their CE requirements or renew their license.
 For those individuals who cannot meet requirements due to extenuating circumstances related to COVID-19, the Department will temporarily waive CE requirements and extend the licensing renewal deadline.
 To view the complete notice issued by the Pennsylvania Insurance Department, click the link below.